jqqjj/grace-listener/README.md

 # graceful
 A simple package for creating socket listeners to restart servers gracefully.

-## Usage

-Installation
+## Installation
+Import the package by using go mod:
 ```go
 import "github.com/jqqjj/graceful"
 ```

+## Usage

-Use in http package:
+Use in net/http:
 ```go
 ln, err := graceful.NewGraceListener(":8080")
 if err != nil {